zhangchl007/MCW-App-modernization/Hands-on lab/HOL step-by-step - App modernization.md

     </cors>
     ```

-    You're updated policies value should look similar to the following:
+    Your updated policies value should look similar to the following:

     ![The XML code above has been inserted into the Policies XML document.](media/apim-policies.png "API Management")